-The bark on wounding yields a balsam-resin that, if left to ooze, hardens on the trunk over time, where it can be collected.
-It has long been used in its hardened form as incense to burn during rituals and in its unhardened form as a crude varnish and as glue for mending broken pottery.
-Both the resin and crushed leaves have a strong odour of turpentine.
+Natural resin - The bark, on wounding, yields a balsam resin that, if left to ooze, hardens on the trunk over time and can be collected.
+Both the resin and crushed leaves have a strong turpentine odour.

-Red birch is closely related to the Linaloe tree (Bursera linanoe), a commercially important tree native to Mexico.
+Red Birch is closely related to the Linaloe tree (Bursera linanoe), a commercially important tree native to Mexico.

 Grows naturally in seasonally dry, sub-humid to moderately humid subtropical and tropical climates, generally frost-free areas with annual lows of 17 to 25°C, annual highs of 27 to 36°C, annual rainfall of 500 to 1600 mm and a dry season of 3 to 8 months.